 Healthcare System Population/Community Factor Description Status Factor Description Status Leadership and Governance Healthcare leadership in place and functioning.
 Healthcare coalition in place and functioning Leadership and Governance State and local government leadership in place and coordinating response Healthcare Workforce Any loss of staff from injuries, inability or unwillingness to come to work Education Are schools back in session and is attendance near baseline Infrastructure Any damage to healthcare facilities, any closures - use this broadly to include acute care hospitals, long term care facilities, primary care and clinics, other ancillary services Disruptions to one aspect of the healthcare system will overflow onto the other components Health Status Pre-event health status of the population, percent uninsured, percent with chronic disease, percent on Medicaid, etc - Any changes this baseline?
 Medical Supplies, Equipment, Technology Enough supplies to meet need, damage to major systems, supply chain disruptions Affordability Any change to the affordability of healthcare - income loss, loss of insurance, price gouging Health Information Electronic medical records, health IT systems, communication systems within the healthcare community Income Related to affordability, but is there a large loss of income in the community - has there been a major loss of employment due to the event or drop in income due to lack of work.
 Health Financing Concerns with facility cash flow and solvency, concerns with uninsured Infrastructure/ Transportation Access Infrastructure (power, water, gas, communications), Transportation (access due to damage, are busses, trains, cabs, etc operating, so people can access healthcare) Service Delivery Can healthcare services continue to be provided without disruption?
-Can patients continue to be seem at their pre-disaster medical homes?
+Can patients continue to be seen at their pre-disaster medical homes?

-ASPR TRACIE has developed a companion document titled Major Hurricanes: Potential Public Health and Medical Implications (Working Draft).
+ASPR TRACIE has developed a companion document titled Major Hurricanes: Potential Public Health and Medical Implications.
 Many resources and information on recovery are included in that document.

-ASPR TRACIE also has relevant Topic Collections on Disaster Recovery, Continuity of Operations/Failure Plans, and Natural Disasters and an additional document - Hurricane Resources at Your Fingertips.
+ASPR TRACIE also has relevant Topic Collections on Disaster Recovery Planning, Continuity of Operations/Failure Plans, and Natural Disasters and an additional document: Hurricane Resources at Your Fingertips.
+Access links to these and other resources, including the Emergency Prescription Assistance Program on the Hurricane Resources Page.